(The awakening of Psyche, the soul, by Cupid / Eros: the creative sexual power of divine love)

 The same in the Sufi model.
 In Shariah, the practitioners work to stop their own suffering and to cease causing harm because such actions produce harm within them.
 In the path of Tariqah, that of divine love, we work on ourselves for the benefit of others.
 We can then say that the last two degrees or trainings of Sufism, Marifah (knowledge) and Haqiqah (Truth) are combined as one and constitute the highest aspect of any teaching, the most expedient methods of transformation, and also the highest levels of understanding and knowledge.

 So these trainings entail their own forms of discipline, in varying degrees.
 Shariah is ethical discipline, mind training, whereby we comprehend and eliminate defects so that we don’t harm ourselves.
 We are taught to not lie, to not steal, to not commit fornication and adultery, to not ingest intoxicants or drugs, alcohol, etc. We avoid taking in elements that are contrary to our spiritual work.
 We clean the temple of our body, heart, and mind so that the Being can officiate.
 We learn not to kill, not only physically, but with speech.

 When we speak sarcastically and humiliate our neighbor, we make blood rush to his face.
 This is a form of bloodshed and killing, whereby we are killing a person’s self-image.
 This is wrong.
 All religions teach us against negative behaviors of this type.
-As Prophet Muhammad taught, “The strongest among you is he who controls his anger.”
+As Prophet Muhammad taught:

 Each religion has its own set of commandments that it gives.
 Again, these laws are not punitive: “Do this or be punished!”
 That is something very superficial and does not produce real development in the soul.
 Following external laws is one thing, but being a law unto oneself is another.